-- "RD" "Report Delayed".
+"RD" - "Report Delayed".
 This symbol is used exclusively by Enrollment Services to permit processing of all final course grades when the final course grades for an entire course section have not been reported by the instructor.
 The symbol does not imply any academic evaluation.
-If an instructor fails to report a grade for an individual student, Enrollment Services will assume that an "I" could not be assigned and so will enter a symbol "WU," discussed below. - "RP" "Report in Progress".
+Individual instructors may not assign "RD."
+Students who remain on rolls but for whom the instructor has no assessments must receive a "WU."

+"RP" - "Report in Progress".
 The "RP" symbol is used in connection with courses requiring multiple enrollment, i.e., that extend beyond one academic term.
 It indicates that work is in progress but that assignment of a final course grade must await completion of additional work.
 Re-enrollment is permitted prior to assignment of a final course grade provided the cumulative units attempted do not exceed the total number applicable to the student's educational objective.
-Work is to be completed within one (1) calendar year immediately following the end of the term during which it was assigned except for graduate degree theses.
+Work is to be completed within one calendar year immediately following the end of the term during which it was assigned except for graduate degree theses.
 If the "RP" symbol is not replaced by a final course grade within the specified time period or prior to the student's declared graduation date, it will be changed to a "W." An "RP" symbol cannot be replaced by an "I" (Incomplete) symbol; an "I" is not a final course grade.
+"W" - "Withdrawal".
+The symbol "W" indicates that the student was permitted to drop a course after the second week of instruction with the approval of the instructor and appropriate campus official.
+It carries no connotation of quality of student performance and is not used in calculating grade point average.